Th4n4705/Assignment14Days/README.md

 # Assignment14Days

--create a 3d project
+-Create a 3d project

--create a game object
+-Create a game object

--add menu.cs as a component to the game object
+-Add menu.cs as a component to the game object